 She watches him get onto his Bajaj scooter and ride into the next lane.
 His reply means he will be coming home tonight.
 He hasn’t visited his other wife in the last two weeks.
 Even if he has fought with the other wife, he might go to see his children.
 He loves those kids.
 The other wife may have gone to visit her relatives with the children – perhaps to attend a wedding.
 Perhaps.
 The lady in the opposite house is negotiating with a vegetable vendor.
 She’s wearing a sleeveless cotton nightdress.
 When she spots Mustafa’s wife, she waves at her.
 Mustafa’s wife adjusts her sari, raises her hand slightly and goes back in.
 She locks the door and pulls the curtains shut on the windows.
 She picks up the newspaper and walks across the hall to her bedroom, her fingertips grazing the walls.
 She brings out a wooden box from her cupboard, spreads out the paper on the bed and sits beside it with the box on her lap.
 She carefully cuts out the article on laughter theft and keeps it aside.
 She first read an article on stealing laughter about a month back.
 She found it in a magazine she had bought from the kabadi wallah who comes to buy used papers and bottles from her.
 He now understands the kind of books and magazines she likes.

 She sells the books and magazines back to him when she’s done reading them.
 In the seven years of living with Mustafa, his wife has learnt of spaces where he would never look – and that’s where she hides the books.
-Mustafa is her mother’s brother.
+Mustafa is her mother’s cousin.
 He began taking care of the family after her father’s death.
-When her mother succumbed to an unknown illness, Mustafa married the eldest daughter of his sister.
+When her mother succumbed to an unknown illness, Mustafa married the eldest daughter of his cousin sister.
 Then, he worked in the post office in the city as a clerk.
 He allowed her to complete her schooling in the village and brought her here as soon as she finished twelfth standard.